johnnybigoo/Rocket_Elevators_Machine_Learning/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Rocket Elevators Information System is the 4th and 5th project for the Odyssey 14 weeks program in CodeBoxx.
+Rocket Elevators Foundation is the 9th week project for the Odyssey 14 weeks program in CodeBoxx.

 By the 4th week We have created a CRUD website using a using Ruby on Rails with the website created in the Genesis Program.